Skip to main content

 We request that:

-• Fellows will all attend all six in-person workshops and actively engage with the programme and activities
+• Fellows will all attend the lunch event plus ALL six in-person workshops and actively engage with the programme and activities (the dates are below and in the registration form)

 • Fellows will participate in an evaluation of the Fellowship scheme